Air Force And Navy Turn To Biofuels

 Science Fiction Becomes Reality

-After President Bush called on the country to kick its addiction to foreign oil several years ago, the Air Force first focused on turning coal into liquid fuel but soon switched its focus to bio fuels.
+After President George W. Bush called on the country to kick its addiction to foreign oil several years ago, the Air Force first focused on turning coal into liquid fuel.
+But it soon switched its focus to biofuels.

-High-tech chemical processing makes the jet bio-fuel nearly indistinguishable from petroleum jet fuel.
+High-tech chemical processing makes the jet biofuel nearly indistinguishable from petroleum jet fuel.
 It doesn't matter whether refiners start with beef fat, leftover cooking oil or a plant like camelina.
-Camelina is promising because it can be grown on fallow wheat fields so it doesn't displace food crops, and tests show it can reduce greenhouse gas emissions 80 percent compared to petroleum.
+Camelina is promising because it can be grown on fallow wheat fields so it doesn't displace food crops, and tests show it can reduce greenhouse gas emissions 80 percent compared with petroleum.

 Already, the Air Force has approved F-15 and F-16 fighters and C-17 transport planes to use 50 percent biofuel.
 The Navy plans to approve all its planes and surface ships to run on green energy by the end of the fall.

 The Air Force hopes to get half of the fuel it uses for domestic flights from alternative sources by 2016.
 But the small batches of biofuel made so far cost about 10 times the price of traditional fuel.
 Braun says that's a hurdle for Pentagon officials.

 "They're committed as long as they can get these fuels at cost-competitive pricing.
 So that means that industry is going to have to step up their production and start creating much larger quantities of fuel," he says.

 Producers say that has created a classic chicken and egg problem.